jfecher/ante-website/content/docs/language.md

         data.uses += 1
 ```

-Because the `HashMap.get_mut` method requires a `xcl HashMap a b`, we would normally be required to have a
+Because the `HashMap.get_mut` method requires a `uniq HashMap a b`, we would normally be required to have a
-`xcl Context` as well.
+`uniq Context` as well.
 Since there are no possible aliases to the context in scope however, we
-can locally treat it as `xcl` and get a `xcl NameData` anyway.
+can locally treat it as `uniq` and get a `uniq NameData` anyway.
 Users of `Context.use_name` are
 now less constrained in how they use their `Context` since they may pass in an owned or shared object.

 #### Shared Types